 Burton earned a Master’s in Educational Ministry from Covenant Theological Seminary in St. Louis.
 He is currently a Visiting Instructor in Practical Theology at Covenant.

-Emily joined the USGBC-Missouri Gateway Chapter as its first full-time staff person in January 2006 and has grown the organization to three full time staff and many active volunteers.
+Emily joined the Missouri Gateway GBC as its first full-time staff person in January 2006 and has grown the organization to four full time staff and many active volunteers.
 Previously, she managed the St. Louis Community Air Project for the St. Louis Association of Community Organizations (SLACO), an EPA-funded project to promote healthier air quality in the community.
 She has worked for non-profits her entire career, including a community gardening organization in Minneapolis-St. Paul, Minnesota.

 Emily has a Bachelor’s in Anthropology with a concentration in Latin American Studies from Grinnell College in Iowa.
 She currently serves on the Forest Park Advisory Board and the City of St. Louis’ Clean Energy Development Board.